 Advice at its finest.
 Some quotes I’ve come across often lately:

-- all advice is a form of nostalgia
+- All advice is a form of nostalgia.

-- all advice is autobiographical
+- All advice is autobiographical.

-Look on the bright side
+Look at the bright side